 It’s hard to find an actor as likable as Chris Pratt.
-And this two years, he has become the top draw in Hollywood.
+And these pasty 3 years, he has become the top draw in Hollywood.
 From the leading voice in The Lego Movie, to the starting role in Guardians of the Galaxy, the dude is taking over a screen near you.
 His movie Jurassic World was dominating the box office and his faith in Jesus is as strong as ever.

-Evidence by his speech last week at the MTV awards.
+Evidence by his speech (sermon extraordinaire) last month at the MTV awards.

 Last year, Chris discussed a scare that he had when their newborn son was born nine weeks prematurely and spent the first month of his life in an intensive care unit.

 “We were scared for a long time.
 We prayed a lot,” Pratt explained.
 “It restored my faith in God, not that it needed to be restored, but it really redefined it.
 The baby was so beautiful to us, and I look back at the photos of him and it must have been jarring for other people to come in and see him, but to us he was so beautiful and perfect.”

 Even though doctors said their son, Jack, would live with disabilities due to the premature birth, God healed him in the NICU.